 The amendments clarify the principle in IAS 16 and IAS 38 that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset is part) rather than the economic benefits that are consumed through use of the asset.
 As a result, a revenue-based method cannot be used to depreciate property, plant and equipment and may only be used in very limited circumstances to amortise intangible assets.
-The amendments are effective prospectively for annual periods beginning on or after 1 January 2016, with early adoption permitted.
 These amendments are not expected to have any impact to the Company given that the Company has not used a revenue-based method to depreciate its non-current assets.